 Understanding the Wear Layer

-Vinyl floors are composed of several different durable layers that give it beauty and strength.
+Manufacturers build vinyl floors with several durable layers that provide both beauty and strength.
 The backing is the bottom layer, then there are several layers of flexible and resilient vinyl core.
-The printed layer is what captures the pattern, color and texture of the vinyl flooring.
-The wear layer is the topmost layer and it is extremely tough, moisture resistant and allows the print layer just below to show.
+The printed layer is what captures the pattern, color, and texture of the vinyl flooring.
+The wear layer is the topmost layer, and it is extremely tough, moisture-resistant, and allows the print layer just below to show.

 When polyurethanes are exposed to ultraviolet light or nitrogen oxide fumes, they can deteriorate.
 Evidence of this deterioration can show up as yellow or brown discoloration in the polyurethane that cannot be cleaned away.
 While there are many different reasons why vinyl flooring can discolor, exposure is definitely a possibility.

 Nitrogen oxide originates both naturally and from human sources.
-Activities like industrial processing, fossil fuel combustion and agriculture add nitrogen oxide to the soil, waterways and the atmosphere.
-In a home or business, nitrogen oxide exposure would come primarily from appliances or vehicles that burn coal, oil, natural gas or diesel fuel, like kerosene heaters or gas cookers.
+Activities like industrial processing, fossil fuel combustion, and agriculture add nitrogen oxides to the soil, waterways, and the atmosphere.
+In a home or business, nitrogen oxide exposure would come primarily from appliances or vehicles that burn coal, oil, natural gas, or diesel fuel, like kerosene heaters or gas cookers.

 Leave a Reply